CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 ## Scoreboard Module

 The `scoreboard` module provides a suite of functions that can be used to create, modify, and display scoreboards to players on the Minecraft server.
-First, create a scoreboard object using `scoreboard.newSB()`.
+An instance of the scoreboard object can display scores in 1-3 of the available slots.
+This means if you want scores displayed in both the sidebar and the player list you don't need two different scoreboards, you can add both to the same scoreboard.
+To begin, create a scoreboard object using `scoreboard.newSB()`.

 There are three different types of scoreboards in Minecraft: sidebar, player_list and below_name.